 Somerset West is really more of a town than a neighbourhood so set aside a couple of days to truly explore this beautiful area.

 The Helderberg Wine Route has some of the best wine estates in the country where you can spend the afternoon sipping on fine wines, and snacking on platters.
 There are also countless restaurants and bars to enjoy, and visitors are spoilt for choice.

 This micro-brewery is a little off the beaten track, but it’s well worth a slight detour.
 There’s a small beer garden and restaurant, and they have 14 beers to choose from, including an easy-drinking Blonde Ale, a Russian imperial stout, and an imperial IPA.
 The menu offers good quality lunchtime fare, like pulled pork sandwiches and hot wings.
 It’s the perfect spot for a lazy pint or two and a bite to eat.

 Steffanie’s is an enduring favourite with the Somerset locals, and for good reason.
-It has one of the best views in the Helderberg, and is consistently rated as of the best restaurants in Somerset West.
-The atmospherere is casual but elegant, and guests can book seating on the outdoor terrace.
+It has one of the best views in the Helderberg.
+The atmosphere is casual but elegant, and guests can book seating on the outdoor terrace.
 They have an excellent wine list, and serve beautiful meat dishes as well as vegetarian options.
 Cap it off with some decadent dessert as you soak in the views and vibe of Steffanie’s.